Ramuneid/1.2-Support-in-Lithuania/README.md

 One of the main findings is that the **top 10 largest recipients** have grown over the five-year period, both in terms of:

-- the amount of support received
+- The amount of support received
-- the number of people allocating support to them
+- The number of people allocating support to them

 This suggests that visibility, recognition, and existing reach may play an important role in the competition for 1.2% support.